Learning Deep Features for One-Class Classification

 In this work, we focus on the task presented in case (c) where training data from a single class is available.
 Strategy used in case (c) above uses deep-features extracted from a pre-trained model, where training is carried out on a different dataset, to perform one-class classification.
 However, there is no guarantee that features extracted in this fashion will be as effective in the new one-class classification task.
 In this work, we present a feature fine tuning framework which produces deep features that are specialized to the task at hand.
 Once the features are extracted, they can be used to perform classification using the strategy discussed in (c).

-In our formulation (shown in Figure~\ref{fig:features} (e)), starting from a pre-trained deep model, we freeze initial features ($g_s$) and learn ($g_l$) and ($h_c$).
+In our formulation (shown in Figure~\ref{fig:over} (e)), starting from a pre-trained deep model, we freeze initial features ($g_s$) and learn ($g_l$) and ($h_c$).
 Based on the output of the classification sub-network ($h_c$), two losses \textit{compactness loss} and \textit{descriptiveness loss} are evaluated.
 These two losses, introduced in the subsequent sections, are used to assess the quality of the learned deep feature.
 We use the provided one-class dataset to calculate the \textit{compactness loss}.
 An external multi-class reference dataset is used to evaluate the \textit{descriptiveness loss}.
 As shown in Figure~\ref{fig:fig:overview}, weights of $g_l$ and $h_c$ are learned in the proposed method through back-propagation from the composite loss.
-Once training is converged, system shown in setup in Figure~\ref{fig:features}(d) is used to perform classification where the resulting model is used as the pre-trained model.
+Once training is converged, system shown in setup in Figure~\ref{fig:over}(d) is used to perform classification where the resulting model is used as the pre-trained model.

 In summary, this paper makes the following three contributions. \begin{enumerate} \item We propose a deep-learning based feature engineering scheme called Deep One-class Classification (DOC), targeting one-class problems.
-To the best of our knowledge this is the first work to address this problem.
+To the best of our knowledge this is one of the first works to address this problem.

 \item We introduce a joint optimization framework based on two loss functions - \textit{compactness loss} and \textit{descriptiveness loss}.
 We propose \textit{compactness loss} to assess the compactness of the class under consideration in the learned feature space.
 We propose using an external multi-class dataset to assess the descriptiveness of the learned features using \textit{descriptiveness loss}.